Pride: Positive outcomes

 Pride results from self-directed satisfaction with meeting personal goals; for example, positive performance outcomes elicit pride in a person when the event is appraised as having been caused by that person alone.

-Pride as a display of the strong self that promotes feelings of similarity to strong others, as well as differentiation from weak others.
+Pride functions as a display of the strong self that promotes feelings of similarity to strong peers, as well as differentiation from weak others.
 Seen in this light, pride can be conceptualized as a hierarchy-enhancing emotion, as its experience and display helps rid negotiations of conflict.

 Pride involves exhilarated pleasure and a feeling of accomplishment.
-It is related to "more positive behaviors and outcomes in the area where the individual is proud."
+It is related to "more positive behaviors and outcomes in the area where the individual is proud".
 Pride is associated with positive social behaviors such as helping others and public expression of achievement.
-Along with hope, it is an emotion that facilitates performance attainment, as it can help trigger and sustain focused efforts, helping individuals prepare for upcoming evaluative events.
+Along with hope, it is an emotion that facilitates goal attainment, as it can help trigger and sustain focused efforts, helping individuals prepare for upcoming evaluative events.
 It may also help enhance the quality and flexibility of the effort expended.
 Pride can enhance creativity, productivity, and altruism.

-Researchers have found that among African-American youth, pride is associated with a higher GPA in less socioeconomically advantaged neighborhoods, whereas in more advantaged neighborhoods, pride is associated with a lower GPA.
+One study from the University of Michigan found that among African-American youth, pride is associated with a higher GPA in less socioeconomically advantaged neighborhoods, whereas in more advantaged neighborhoods, pride is associated with a lower GPA.